BalzaniEdoardo/PGAM/Readme.md

 docker run -ti  edoardobalzani87/pgam:1.0 /bin/bash
 ```

-The command will run a Linux bash shell that allows you to inspect the image content. python, R and all the required packages  are already installed and the enviironment variables are set up.
+The command will run a Linux bash shell that allows you to inspect the image content. python, R, and all the required packages are already installed and the environment variables are set up.
 Type ```exit```, to exit the bash shell and stop the container.

 You can delete a stopped container with the command  ```docker rm CONTAINER-ID``` .
-The container ID can be found with the command ```docker ps -a```, which will list all available containers, their IDs, the image that they run and the command that they execute.
+The container ID can be found with the command ```docker ps -a```, which will list all available containers, their IDs, the image that they run, and the command that they execute.

 ### Working with jupyter